amit17133129/Launching-A-WordPress-Application-With-MYSQL-Database-in-K8S-Cluster-On-AWS-Using-Ansible-/Provisioning Ec2 Instances/create_vpc/README.md

 This role will create the vpc on your respective AWS account.

-Requirements
+Modules and Parameters Used:
 ------------

-Here the respective modules are used:
+1. tasks

-ec2_vpc_net   -- For creating vpc
+2. ec2_vpc_net   -- For creating vpc
-ec2_vpc_igw   -- For creating Internet Gateway
+3. ec2_vpc_igw   -- For creating Internet Gateway
-ec2_vpc_subnet-- For creating Subnets ec2_group     -- For creating Security Group ec2_vpc_route_table  -- Creating Route Table
+4. ec2_vpc_subnet-- For creating Subnets
+5. ec2_group     -- For creating Security Group
+6. ec2_vpc_route_table  -- Creating Route Table
+7. debug
+8. register

 Role Variables